Bartolomé de las Casas: Las Casas and King Ferdinand

 Las Casas arrived in Spain with the plan of convincing the King to end the encomienda system.
 This was easier thought than done, as most of the people who were in positions of power were themselves either encomenderos or otherwise profiting from the influx of wealth from the Indies.
 In the winter of 1515, King Ferdinand lay ill in Plasencia, but Las Casas was able to get a letter of introduction to the king from the Archbishop of Seville, Diego de Deza.
 On Christmas Eve of 1515, Las Casas met the monarch and discussed the situation in the Indies with him; the king agreed to hear him out in more detail at a later date.
 While waiting, Las Casas produced a report that he presented to the Bishop of Burgos, Juan Rodríguez de Fonseca, and secretary Lope Conchillos, who were functionaries in complete charge of the royal policies regarding the Indies; both were encomenderos.
 They were not impressed by his account, and Las Casas had to find a different avenue of change.
 He put his faith in his coming audience with the king, but it never came, for King Ferdinand died on 25 January 1516.

 The regency of Castile passed on to Ximenez Cisneros and Adrian of Utrecht who were guardians for the under-age Prince Charles.
 Las Casas was resolved to see Prince Charles who resided in Flanders, but on his way there he passed Madrid and delivered to the regents a written account of the situation in the Indies and his proposed remedies.
 This was his "Memorial de Remedios para Las Indias" of 1516.
 In this early work, Las Casas advocated importing black slaves from Africa to relieve the suffering Indians, a stance he later retracted, becoming an advocate for the Africans in the colonies as well.
 (Note: Las Casas's retraction of his views on African slavery is expressed particularly in chapters 102 and 129, Book III of his Historia.)
 This shows that Las Casas's first concern was not to end slavery as an institution, but to end the physical abuse and suffering of the Indians.
 In keeping with the legal and moral doctrine of the time, Las Casas believed that slavery could be justified if it was the result of Just War, and at the time he assumed that the enslavement of Africans was justified.
-Worried by Las Casas' descriptions of the situation in the Indies, Cardinal Cisneros decided to send a group of Hieronymite monks to take over the government of the islands.
+Worried by Las Casas's descriptions of the situation in the Indies, Cardinal Cisneros decided to send a group of Hieronymite monks to take over the government of the islands.